TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Else.rst

 f:else
 ======

-The use of this ViewHelper is explained in the documentation for f:if, as it can only be used within that ViewHelper.
+The use of this ViewHelper is explained in the documentation for `f:if`, as it can only be used within that ViewHelper.

 Properties
 ----------